LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/Integrations.md

 Before you add a FaaS integration in Conversation Builder, you must create and deploy the function using the LivePerson Functions UI.
 For help with this, see [here](liveperson-functions-getting-started.html).

 {: .important}
- In the Functions UI, when you create a function that's intended for invocation by a bot, select "No Event" for the event.
-The use of FaaS events is *not* supported when the function is invoked by a bot.
+ Be aware that Conversation Builder always invokes a function by its ID, which means that the use of events to invoke a function within a conversation flow isn't supported.

 **To add a FaaS integration**